-Practical, no-fluff advice for African professionals navigating international job markets — from ATS optimisation to cultural formatting differences.
+Practical, no-fluff guidance for African professionals navigating international job markets — from ATS optimisation to cultural formatting differences.

 Every year, thousands of talented professionals from Nigeria, Ghana, Kenya, South Africa, and across the continent apply for roles in the UK, Germany, the Netherlands, and beyond — and hear nothing back.
 It's rarely about qualifications.
 More often, it's about format, keywords, and presentation.